tt-bot-dev/tt.bot/.github/CONTRIBUTING.md

 There are no real guidelines for contributing.
-Feel free to do whatever you do.
+Feel free to do whatever you do as long as it is linted properly.